trqminh/aistron/README.md

 both performances will be computed.
 If only the conventional `pred_masks` are provided, only the amodal performance is computed.

+- Utilities: We offer an amodal visualizer utility that allows you to visualize the ground truth or predictions with option to choose between visible masks, occluder masks and amodal masks.

 - Builtin-Methods:
     - [x] [MaskRCNN](./aistron/modeling/meta_arch/amodal_rcnn.py)